andy-schulz/thekla-core_outdated/README.md

 # thekla
 Thekla started as a pet project to get a grip on the screenplay pattern and to understand the SOLID principles in more detail.
-Working with protractor for the last 5 years i got used to ease of element definition and the possibilities of element chaining like:
+Working with protractor for the last 5 years i got used to the simplicity of element definition and the possibilities of element chaining like:

 ```typescript
 const button1 = element(by.xpath("//locateSomething").element(By.css(".locateSomethingElse");
 const button2 = element.all(By.xpath("//locateTableRows").element(By.css(".locateSubElement");
 ```
-Here I deviated from the original screenplay pattern and implemented this type of element chaining as I found it more intuitive.
+Therefor I deviated from the original screenplay pattern and implemented this type of element chaining as I found it more intuitive.

-As of now its not a fully blown testing framework with its own CLI so you can use it with your test definition framework of choice like jasmine, mocha or cucumber.
+As of now thekla not a fully blown testing framework with its own CLI so you can use it with your test definition framework of choice like jasmine, mocha or cucumber.

 ## Installation
 ```sh
 npm install git+https://github.com/andy-schulz/thekla.git --save
 ```
+An npm package will follow.

 ## Usage
 You can use thekla in 2 ways:
 * as a WebdriverJS Wrapper or